Program: Advocacy for Transformational Funding and Policies

-Our current Policy Priorities identify the specific issues and goals we are focused on.
+Our 2023 Policy Priorities articulate the priorities that will guide our actions in 2023.
 The Policy Priorities are developed annually with leadership from our Policy Committee and Board of Directors, and with input from our members.

 Our members, through our Policy Committee, actively participate in and contribute to TOGETHER Bay Area’s Advocacy Program.
 The Committee ensures that the Advocacy Program’s goals and activities remain aligned with our mission and values.
 The Committee helps us advocate effectively towards our policy priorities, and does so through values-driven, collaborative, inclusive participation of our coalition’s members.
 TOGETHER Bay Area encourages individuals from a variety of member organizations and with various levels of policy expertise to participate in the Policy Committee – it is an active learning, listening, and sharing space.